ymolchanov/ymolchanov.github.io/src/posts/and-first-step-is.md

 Here we see the "hokey stick" plot.
 The gap between these curves is quite small and the validation loss never increases, so it's **more likely that the network is underfitting than overfitting**.
 It would be worth experimenting with more capacity to see if that's the case.

+## Data preparation

+With neural networks, it's generally a good idea to put all of your data on a common scale.
+Before we put data in Neural Network we need to do some actions around a data set.
+One of this actions is **put data to common scale**.

 ## Questions:

 Why we need a bias in our neurons?